Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Cloud-based Email

+\mypar{Service Deployment.} Email is one of the most complex protocols currently used on the Internet~\cite{flo2022simple}, and for a more in-depth explanation we refer to related work, e.g., see Holzbauer et al.~\cite{flo2022simple} for details on the configuration of modern email sending setups.

+Here, we restrict ourselves to a description of inbound email handling.
+To receive email for a domain, one has to set \texttt{MX} records in that domain that provide a (prioritized) list of names of servers that accept emails for the domain.
+When a cloud-based email service provider is being used, the \texttt{MX} records of a domain point at email servers of said cloud provider.
+So, when Exchange in the Cloud or Office 365 are being used at an institution, the \texttt{MX} records point at servers with names under \texttt{outlook.com}.
+In addition, there are various email security appliances that upload received emails to cloud setups for, e.g., security and spam checks.
+For these to work effectively, additional DNS records for, e.g., \texttt{DMARC} have to be set to direct information to other services of said operator.

-To identify whether universities use a cloud-based mail service, we investigate their \verb+MX+ records.
-Note, that we only measure who handles \emph{inbound} email for a university.
-Their user mail access and mail storage may be handled on-site or via another cloud-based solution.
-Still, this means that all mail to this institution flows via the identified service operator.
+\mypar{Methodology.} To identify whether universities use a cloud-based email service, we investigate their \verb+MX+ records. \texttt{MX} records are DNS entries that determine the email servers responsible for receiving emails for a domain~\cite{RFC5321}.
+Hence, we only measure who handles \emph{inbound} email for a university.
+Their user email access and email storage may be handled on-site or via another cloud-based solution.
+Still, this means that all email to this institution flows via the identified service operator.

-To identify the used operators, we broadly follow the methodology of Henze et al.\@~\cite{henze2017tma}.
-We first check if, for any of the second-level domains (SLDs) of a university (see \Fref{app:domains}-\ref{app:domains2}) any of the \verb+MX+records points to a domain associated with a cloud-based email provider (see \Fref{tab:mx-names}).
-If we do not find an \verb+MX+ record for any of the SLDs, we decent further down the DNS tree.
-This happens, for example, if an institution has dedicated sub-domains for email, similar to using \verb+staff.example.com.+ and \verb+students.example.com.+ Only if the SLD does not have an \verb+MX+ record, we consider the university as using a cloud provider if at least one of their third-level domains' \verb+MX+ records matches a known cloud provider.
+To identify the used operators, we follow the methodology of Henze et al.\@~\cite{henze2017tma}.
+We first check if, for any of the second-level domains (SLDs) of a university, any of the \verb+MX+ records points to a domain associated with a cloud-based email provider (see \Fref{tab:mx-names}).
+If we do not find an \verb+MX+ record for any of the SLDs, we descend further down the DNS tree.
+This happens, for example, if an institution has dedicated sub-domains for email, similar to using \verb+staff.example.com+ and \verb+students.example.com.+ Hence, if a sub-domain points the \verb+MX+ record at a cloud provider, we also consider the university to be using a cloud provider for email.
+Please note that the existence of an \texttt{MX} record pointing to a cloud provider does not have interaction effects with the measurements in \S\ref{sec:overview}, as we only utilize \texttt{A}, \texttt{AAAA}, and \texttt{CNAME} records, but not \texttt{MX} records there.
+Nevertheless, use of a cloud email provider might lead to other services, e.g., webmail, having names allocated under a university's domain which then point towards a cloud provider in the sense of what we measured in \S\ref{sec:overview}.